R v Comptroller-General of Patents, ex parte Tomlinson: Facts

 Felix Meyer had an existing patent in 1897 relating to looms.
 The next year, Meyer applied for a further patent in order to make improvements to the operation of power looms so as to be able to weave two or more cloths at the same time.

 John Dania Tomlinson was involved in the adaptation of looms under the provisions of Meyer's earlier patent of 1897.
 Tomlinson stopped work and gave notice opposing the grant of a patent on the basis that the invention had already been patented in the United Kingdom under two prior applications.

 When Tomlinson approached the Comptroller-General to oppose Meyer's patent, he asserted that he was merely a member of the public and that he had no interest in the patent.
-Under Section 95 of the Patents, Designs, and Trade Marks Act, 1883, the Comptroller was able to go to the Law Offices and present this case of "a man in the street", Tomlinson, who was applying in opposition of the granting of Meyer's patent, and whether he has a locus standi.
+Under section 95 of the Patents, Designs, and Trade Marks Act 1883 (46 & 47 Vict. c.
+57), the Comptroller was able to go to the Law Offices and present this case of "a man in the street", Tomlinson, who was applying in opposition of the granting of Meyer's patent, and whether he has a locus standi.

 Judgment

-Smith, L.J. held that under Section 18 (4), the Law Officer was the final authority in deciding whether a person is entitled to be heard by the Comptroller or the Law Officer in opposition to a request for leave to amend a specification.
+Smith LJ held that under Section 18 (4), the Law Officer was the final authority in deciding whether a person is entitled to be heard by the Comptroller or the Law Officer in opposition to a request for leave to amend a specification.
 A writ of prohibition against the Comptroller-General of Patents was refused on the grounds that the applicant had not shown that they were unable to obtain a hearing with the Comptroller on a specific point raised and that the decision of the Comptroller-General or the Law Officer was final.

-On the issue of an interested person, Smith, L.J. held that the wording in Section 11 of the Act should be taken to mean "a person having an interest in the patent", and not just "any person" from whom their invention was taken.
+On the issue of an interested person, Smith LJ held that the wording in Section 11 of the Act should be taken to mean "a person having an interest in the patent", and not just "any person" from whom their invention was taken.

 Significance

-Smith, LJ, posed the question as to who can enter a nolle prosequi and stated that the Attorney-General (or their fiat), were "supreme in that matter".
-The judgment in this appeal makes it clear that the Attorney-General's unique power to stop legal proceedings is not reviewable by the courts.
+Smith LJ posed the question as to who can enter a nolle prosequi and stated that the attorney general (or their fiat) were "supreme in that matter".
+The judgment in this appeal makes it clear that the attorney general's unique power to stop legal proceedings is not reviewable by the courts.